peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public override bool Equals(
         object obj);

-Determines whether this object's mantissa (significand) and exponent are equal to those of another object and that other object is an arbitrary-precision binary float.
+Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object and that other object is an arbitrary-precision binary float.
+Not-a-number values are considered equal if the rest of their properties are equal.

 <b>Parameters:</b>